admhpr/poker-evaluator/README.md

 ## Heads up poker-evaluator <img src="rsz_aces.png" alt="aces" style="width: 100px"/>

-This program will load a csv files which contains hand data from a head up game in the following format:
+This program will load a csv file which contains hand data from a head up game in the following format:

 ```AC KC 8D QD 4S```